zirui-song-18/documentation-website/_vector-search/performance-tuning-sparse.md

 - **`approximate_threshold`**: Document threshold for SEISMIC activation

 This parameter will control whether to activate SEISMIC algorithm within each segment.
-When you have more documents in total, the number of documents in one segment will tends to increase.
+When you have more documents in total, the number of documents in one segment will tend to increase.
 At this time, you might want to increase this threshold to prevent repeating cluster building when small segments merge together.
 This parameter matters especially when you do not `force_merge` all segments into one, as those small segments will fall back to rank features mode.

 ### Query parameters